SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_project_summary.md

 *   **Configuration-Driven:** All aspects of container creation and setup are defined in JSON.
 *   **Modular Design:** Clear separation of concerns between orchestration, common setup, container creation/cloning, and specific feature setups.
 *   **Snapshot-Based Templates:** Dramatically reduces container creation time by cloning from pre-configured ZFS snapshots.
-Supports a hierarchical template chain (Base OS -> Base+Docker -> Base+vLLM).
+Supports a hierarchical template chain (Base OS -> Base+GPU -> Base+vLLM).
-*   **Conditional Logic & Intelligent Cloning:** Applies NVIDIA or Docker setup only when required.
+*   **Conditional Logic & Intelligent Cloning:** Applies NVIDIA setup only when required.
+Docker is now an optional component for specific containers, not a core template dependency.
 The orchestrator intelligently selects the best base snapshot for cloning standard containers.
 *   **Multi-GPU Support:** Handles containers assigned to specific GPUs or multiple GPUs.
 *   **NVIDIA/CUDA Standardization:** Ensures consistent driver and toolkit versions across GPU-enabled containers.
 *   **Portainer Integration:** Sets up containers as either a Portainer server or agent for centralized management.